Alex-T-RU-DE/youbot_thesis/Jetson Xavier/README.md

 ### demo.cpp
 Main executable starting YOLO inference.
 This file was completely change to ensure compatibility with ROS.
 ### DetectionNN.h
-"void draw" is a main function, which draws the detected YOLO boxes.
+"draw" is a main function, which draws the detected YOLO boxes.
 Based on this function, "drawYOLO" function is implemented.
-This function uses all features of vision_youbot package.
+This function uses all features of vision_youbot package to detect objects and send them over ROS.